Hayao Miyazaki: Retirement and The Boy and the Heron (2013–present)

 In September 2013, Miyazaki announced he was retiring from the production of feature films due to his age, but wished to continue working on the displays at the Ghibli Museum.
 Miyazaki was awarded the Academy Honorary Award at the Governors Awards in November 2014.
 He developed Boro the Caterpillar, an animated short film which was first discussed during pre-production for Princess Mononoke.
 It was screened exclusively at the Ghibli Museum in July 2017.
 Around this time, Miyazaki was working on a manga titled Teppo Samurai.
 In February 2019, a four-part documentary was broadcast on the NHK network titled 10 Years with Hayao Miyazaki, documenting production of his films in his private studio.
 In 2019, Miyazaki approved a musical adaptation of Nausicaä of the Valley of the Wind, as it was performed by a kabuki troupe.

 In August 2016, Miyazaki proposed a new feature-length film, Kimi-tachi wa Dō Ikiru ka (titled The Boy and the Heron in English), on which he began animation work without receiving official approval.
 The film opened in Japanese theaters on July 14, 2023.
 It was preceded by a minimal marketing campaign, forgoing trailers, commercials, and advertisements, a response from Suzuki to his perceived oversaturation of marketing materials in mainstream films.
 It was commercially successful, grossing worldwide, making it one of the highest-grossing anime films in several countries and one of the highest-grossing Japanese films ever.
 The film's production was documented in Kaku Arakawa's Hayao Miyazaki and the Heron.

 The Boy and the Heron won Miyazaki his second Academy Award for Best Animated Feature at the 96th Academy Awards, becoming the oldest director to do so and the first two-time Japanese winner in the category (and second overall); Miyazaki did not attend the show due to his advanced age.
 Despite claims that The Boy and the Heron would be Miyazaki's final film, Studio Ghibli vice president Junichi Nishioka said in September 2023 that Miyazaki continued to attend the office daily to plan his next film.
 Suzuki said he could no longer convince Miyazaki to retire.
 Studio Ghibli became a subsidiary of Nippon Television Holdings in October 2023, with Miyazaki as its honorary chairman.
+He continued working at the studio in 2026, though his exact projects remained unknown, even to those around him.